FOR PROSPECTIVE STUDENTS

 You can also fill out the Prospective Student Info to receive more information from our office.

 Harvard College Resources for High School Students

 We offer a mentoring program for high school students interested in attending Harvard College.
-If you would like to be considered for this program, please put your information below.
+If you would like to be considered for this program, please put your information here: Prospective Student Info.
 Under "Description" tell us something about yourself.

 Other Resources for Prospective College Students